Putting Christmas on Credit

 Hence, the anglicized word Advent.
 Advent has been celebrated by the Christian church for about sixteen centuries.
 It was celebrated in Gaul and Spain during the fourth and fifth centuries as a time when those wishing to be baptized spent forty days in fasting, penance, and prayer.
 It was not linked to Christmas but to The Feast of the Magi.
 By the sixth century, Christians celebrating Advent were looking forward to Christ’s Second Coming.
 Later in the Middle Ages, Advent was linked to Christmas and to the first coming of Jesus (Christianity.com).

 In the twenty-first century, many denominational churches still celebrate Advent.
-It occurs over four Sundays where both Christ’s first and second comings are celebrated.
+It occurs over four Sundays when both Christ’s first and second comings are celebrated.
 Most people (including myself for many years) do not really know that Advent is not just about remembering Christ’s first coming as a baby in Bethlehem.
 It is also about looking forward to the time when Christ shall come as a conquering King to the Earth.

 He is no longer walking around Israel teaching and performing miracles.